fciaf420/solana-token-listener/README.md

    - Verify selected channels in configuration
    - Check user filters if configured
    - Ensure bot has access to monitored channels

+5. **TARGET_CHAT Format Error**
+   - Ensure TARGET_CHAT starts with @ for usernames
+   - Or starts with -100 for channel IDs
+   - Use the Edit Environment Settings menu to fix

 ## Security Notes